 TERRY LOWER BIO

+When asked to name some of his inspirations, Terry mentioned the piano playing of Oscar Peterson, Art Tatum, Bill Evans, Herbie Hancock and Monty Alexander, and the writings of Horace Silver and Benny Carter.
 “Piano jazz trios are my favorite type of group to play in and I really like standards, straight ahead swinging and acoustic jazz.
 There are so many great jazz tunes and every song can be changed and played many different ways.
 I like to put my own twist and arrangements in the music and share the fun I have in playing this music with audiences.”